-The aim of this Adventure Academy expedition is to trek into Georgia’s Caucasus mountains where you’ll learn and use practical alpine skills in a genuine expedition environment before attempting the secondary aim of this expedition: a summit attempt of Mount Kazbek (5047m), the highest volcano in Georgia and the second highest in the Caucasus range.
+The primary aim of this Adventure Academy expedition is to develop practical alpine skills on the diverse environments found on the slopes of Mount Kazbek (5047m), the highest volcano in Georgia and the second highest in the Caucasus range.
 Self-supported, this is an ideal but challenging first taste of alpine conditions with Georgia’s epic Caucasus mountains as the backdrop.

 - Develop alpine skills in an expedition environment.

 - Practise crampon and ice axe use on ideal terrain (conditions permitting).

 - Experience the realities of self-supported trekking in alpine conditions.

 - Learn from industry-leading professionals.

 - Weather and team conditions permitting, attempt to summit the second highest volcano in the Caucasus.

 Vital to anyone considering further exploration above the snow line, the term alpine skills refers to the actions on the mountain required above the snow line.
 These include the use of ropes, harnesses, crampons and ice axes on steep surfaces, route selection and moving over glaciated terrain, and crevasse rescue techniques.
 You can forget returning to a warm bunkhouse every night, instead you’ll be gaining the real-life, necessary knowledge required to support future summit attempts.
 The team will be self-sufficient throughout, carrying all of their equipment, for a taste of the realities of expedition life in more remote areas.